Sao Shwe Thaik

 Sao Shwe Thaik (ၸဝ်ႈၶမ်းသိူၵ်ႈ, Tsaw³ Kham⁴soek³; စဝ်ရွှေသိုက်, [saʔ ʃwè θaiʔ]; 16 October 1895 – 21 November 1962) was a Burmese politician who served as the first president of the Union of Burma and the last Saopha of Yawnghwe.
 His full royal title was Kambawsarahta Thiri Pawaramahawuntha Thudamaraza.
 He was a well-respected Shan political figure in Burma.
 His residence in Nyaung Shwe (Yawnghwe), the Haw, is now the "Buddha Museum" and is open to the public.

 Early life

-Born on 16 October 1895 of the British Raj, Shwe Thaik was educated at the Shan Chiefs School in Taunggyi.
+Born on 16 October 1895 in the British Raj, Shwe Thaik was educated at the Shan Chiefs School in Taunggyi.
 He then entered British military service during World War I, and also served in the Northeast Frontier Service from 1920–1923.
 In September 1927, he was chosen as successor to his uncle as saopha of Yawnghwe by the Federated Shan States' Council of Ministers.
 He officially assumed office on 8 March 1929.
-He again served in the military service from 1939 to 1942.
-He was married five times; his best-known wife was the first, Sao Nang Hearn Hkam, sister of the Saopha of North Hsenwi Sao Hom Hpa.
-He had a total of three children.
+He again served in the military from 1939 to 1942.
+He was married five times; his first wife was the first Mahadevi, Sao Nang Yi, his second wife was Sao Nang Sanda, his third wife was Sao Nyunt May, his fourth wife was Sao Hearn Hkam, who became the 2nd Mahadevi, his fifth wife was Daw Mya Win.